Mise En Scène: The Sexiest Korean Commercial Ever?

 The first is that is this trend of categorization qualitatively and/or quantitatively different to that which occurs in the Western media?
 As to the former, probably not: I need hardly point out the similar obsession with women’s bodies there, or that it also provides often impossible ideals to live up to.
 And however much English speakers may find Koreans’ romanization habit in this particular case both curious and amusing (and thereby memorable), arguably it merely reflects Koreans’ general obsession with English, grafted on to an interest in women’s body forms that is not dissimilar to that of the West.
 Indeed, even some native English sources are beginning to describe women’s bodies in terms of letters (see below), and while that failed to catch on, are they really different to describing women’s bodies in terms of bananas and hourglasses and so forth?

-( Image sources: top; bottom.
-The results are from this 2005 study )
+(Image sources: top; bottom.
+The results are from this 2005 study)

-Forgive me for stating the obvious perhaps, and I mention all that not to exonerate the Korean media for the ways in which it warps and distorts women’s body images: quite the opposite.
+Forgive me for stating the obvious perhaps, and I mention all that not to exonerate the Korean media for the ways in which it warps and distorts women’s body images.
 Rather, that if I still feel that it does so more than its Western counterparts nevertheless (and I do), then that something more than my gut feeling is necessary to convince skeptics.
 And perhaps the difference simply lies in the much greater extent to which S-lines and V-lines and so forth are mentioned?
 After all, not for nothing do I describe them as a “pervasive feature of Korean popular culture.”

 Unfortunately however, providing empirical proof of that is rather difficult, at least for a humble blogger.
 But I can provide indirect evidence in the meantime, which I would very grateful if any readers could add to.

 The first is the source of the article on women’s buttocks I’ve translated at the end of this post.
-While it may not be obvious from the opening image, it is actually on the front page of Focus, a free daily newspaper: the image on its left, not coincidentally an advertisement for a chair which supposedly shapes one’s buttocks, part of an accompanying cover.
+While it may not be obvious from the opening image, it’s actually on the front page of Focus, a free daily newspaper: the image on its left, not coincidentally an advertisement for a chair which supposedly shapes one’s buttocks, part of an accompanying cover.

-To your average Westerner, I’d wager that this choice would immediately single out the newspaper as a tabloid – “Women have four kinds of ass!
-Read all about it!” – but I’ve been asking my 20-something students’ opinions of Focus and other newspapers over the past week, and only a minority considered it such.
+To your average Westerner, I’d wager that this choice would immediately single out the newspaper as a tabloid—”Women have four kinds of ass!
+Read all about it!”—but I’ve been asking my 20-something students’ opinions of Focus and other newspapers over the past week, and only a minority considered it such.
 And why would they, considering that the article was also covered by numerous other news sources (see here, here, and here), including the authoritative Hanguk Kyeongjae, a business newspaper, and which even had a helpful graphic?

 Ergo, the bar for tabloid journalism is rather lower in Korea, and this extends to mainstream Korean portal sites, about which I wrote the following in my last post: